The Vigil (2019) - Review

 Plot & Thoughts

 Yakov Ronen (Dave Davis) is a young Jewish man who, due to a traumatic event in his past, has been unable to keep his faith.
-However, due to the fact that he grew up in an Hasidic Jewish community in New York, he is still very well-versed in the traditions, rituals, and tasks that come with the culture.
+However, because he grew up in a Hasidic Jewish community in New York, he is still very well-versed in the traditions, rituals, and tasks that come with the culture.
 One such tradition is the ‘shemira.’
 Meaning ‘watching’ or ‘guarding’ in Hebrew.
-Shemira requires that guardian, or ‘shomer’ stay with the corpse of a newly deceased individual overnight until the arrival of funeral service.
+Shemira requires that a guardian, or ‘shomer’ stay with the corpse of a newly deceased individual overnight until the arrival of funeral service.
 A friend of Yakov asks him to play the role of shomer at an old woman’s home.
-Yakov is reluctant, but agrees due to his lack of employment and personal funds.
+Yakov is reluctant but agrees due to his lack of employment and personal funds.

 Vigil2.png